motopress/mp-timetable/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Bug fix: fixed an issue with post template on search results page

 = 2.0.3 =
 * Bug fix: fixed a link to create new column from event screen
 * Improved usernames in Event Head dropdown